zhengkyl/fuqr/README.md

 - MASK SCORING IS (probably) NOT IMPLEMENTED CORRECTLY

-This is a useless step so I haven't bothered fixing the code, and I honestly doubt there are many correct implementations out there because of how annoying it is.
-There's probably no perceptible benefit to picking one mask over another, and even if there is, I am willing to bet picking randomly outperforms the "algorithm" on real data.
+I haven't bothered fixing the code, because it's annoying.
+There's probably no perceptible benefit to picking one mask over another, and even if there is it's probably barely better than random choice.

 ### Low level usage